AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 ### SDP Transport File

-The `hkep` attribute defined in [TR-10-5][] is not yet registered with IANA.
-If it were, the definition would indicate "Usage Level: session, media" meaning that a session-level `hkep` attribute represents the default value for a media-level `hkep` attribute if the latter is not specified.
-The SDP transport file may therefore provide `hkep` information either at the session level and/or the media level.
+The `hkep` attribute defined in [TR-10-5][] is used in an SDP transport file to indicate that HDCP encryption and the HKEP protocol are used.

 An example of an SDP transport file is provided in [Examples](./examples).